nicolasriquet/GitDelver/README.md

 *commits_history* has the following columns:

 * Repository: the name of the repository.
-* Branches: the list of branches in which this modification has been integrated.
-Make sure you have done a *git checkout* on all the branches that you want to analyze (all branches will be analyzed if you target a bare repository).
+* Branches: the list of branches in which this modification has been integrated (works best if you target a bare repository).
-* NbBranches: the number of branches in which this modification has been integrated.
-Make sure you have done a *git checkout* on all the branches that you want to analyze (all branches will be analyzed if you target a bare repository).
+* NbBranches: the number of branches in which this modification has been integrated (works best if you target a bare repository).
 * CommitId: the identifier of the commit.
-* Message: message of the commit.
+* Message: the message of the commit.
 * Author: the author of the modification.
 * DateTime: the date and time of the modification.
 * Date: the date of the modification.